syncfusion-content/fileformat-docs/File-Formats/PDF/Load-and-save-document/Open-and-save-PDF-document-in-ASP-NET-Core.md

 {% endtabs %}

-Step 7: Add a new action method **OpenAndSaveDocument** in HomeController.cs and include the below code snippet to **open an existing PDF document in ASP.NET Core**.
+Step 7: Add a new action method **OpenAndSaveDocument** in HomeController.cs and include the following code sample to **open an existing PDF document in ASP.NET Core**.

 {% tabs %}